Without a doubt, the construction of the Erie Canal was one of the most defining moments in New York history.

 If you are looking for an in-depth look into the history and impact of the Erie Canal or are simply looking for a quick overview of the history of Syracuse, the Erie Canal Museum is a fantastic spot to visit while in the city.

-Definitely consider this spot a must-visit destination in Syracuse if you are at all interested in learning more about how Upstate New York was settled and built.
+Definitely consider this spot one of the best things to do in Syracuse, NY if you are at all interested in learning more about how Upstate New York was settled and built.

 Note: My visit to the Erie Canal Museum was hosted by the site.
 However, the opinions expressed are my own.